-Under FLSA employees are categorized as either exempt or nonexempt employees based on the minimum wage standard and overtime pay.
-Nonexempt employees have to be paid the minimum hourly wage for every hour worked and they must also be paid overtime dues if they have worked for more than forty hours per week.
-On the other hand, there are exemptions that deviate from the minimum wage and overtime pay standard, these are employees that meet certain duty tests, but most of the time employees are non-exempt.
-Misclassifying employees as exempt in order to avoid overtime pay violates the FLSA standard and there is government enforcement.
+n Under FLSA, employees are put in a category as either exempt or nonexempt employees, based on the minimum wage standard and overtime pay.
+Nonexempt employees are paid at least the minimum hourly wage for every hour worked, and they must also be paid overtime dues if they have worked more than forty hours per week.
+On the other hand, some exemptions deviate from the minimum wage and overtime pay standard.
+These are employees that meet specific duty tests, but most of the time, employees are nonexempt.
+Misclassifying employees as exempt to avoid overtime pay violates the FLSA standard, and there is government enforcement.

-What Are The Red Flags That Show That You’re Misclassified?
+What Are The Red Flags That Reveal That You Are Misclassified?

-For Out of sales employee exemption and computer industry, the federal law suggests that exempt employees should be paid $455 every week for the work which they’ve done, but under the executive, professional and administrative exemptions all employers are not allowed to pay employees on an hourly basis.
-In the computer exemption all employees wage must meet the minimum standard or should receive a minimum hourly rate of $27/hour, some states might have different requirements, so you should check with your state so that you understand how things work.
+For employee exemption and computer industry, the federal law suggests that exempt employees should be paid $455 every week for the work which they’ve done.
+Still, under the executive, professional, and administrative exemptions, all employers are not allowed to pay employees on an hourly basis.
+In the computer exemption, all employee’s wages must meet the minimum standard or should receive a minimum hourly rate of $27/hour; some states might have different requirements, so you should check with your state so that you understand how things work.

-According to the FLSA, professional, executive and administrative should receive a minimum of $455/week (there are states that have a higher standard), whether you’re working full time or part-time.
-According to FLSA, if you’re paid less than $455/hours you have to be classified as nonexempt and have to be compensated for overtime when you work for more than 40 hours/week.
+According to the FLSA, professional, executive, and administrative should receive a minimum of $455/week (some states have a higher standard), whether you’re working full time or part-time.
+According to FLSA, if you’re paid less than $455/hours, you have to be classified as nonexempt and have to be compensated for overtime when you work for more than 40 hours/week.

-Some employers without conducting the duty test they’ll just go ahead and classify an employee as exempt, they believe as long as the employees are paid the minimum wage he can be categorized as exempt.
-Before an employee is classified as exempt, he must undergo salary and duty test and each exemption has a different duty test, failure to conduct a duty test will result in misclassification, as an employee your duties and responsibilities might change over time and this means the duty test should be conducted again so that you’re placed at the right category.
+Some employers without conducting the duty test they’ll just go ahead and classify an employee as exempt; they believe as long as the employees are paid the minimum wage, he can be categorized as exempt.
+Before an employee is classified as exempt, he must undergo a salary and duty test.
+Each exemption has a different duty test; failure to conduct a duty test will result in misclassification.
+As an employee, your duties and responsibilities might change over time, and this means the duty test should be conducted again, so you are in the right category.

 - Employer Used Job Title To Put You In Exempt Status

-Your job title has nothing to do with whether you’re exempt or not, it’s only if you qualify for the duty and salary test.
-Provided employees have met overtime requirements, they have to be classified as nonexempt and should be paid the minimum hourly rate standard in their state.
+Your job title has nothing to do with whether you’re exempt or not if you qualify for the duty and salary test.
+Employees that meet overtime requirements are classified as nonexempt and should be paid the minimum hourly rate standard in their state.